 In December 2012 the SEC commenced administrative proceedings under Rule 102(e) of its Rules of Practice and also under the Sarbanes-Oxley Act of 2002 against the PRC affiliates of the "Big Four" accounting firms, including the PRC affiliate of our independent registered public accounting firm.
 After the first hearing in July 2013, an administrative law judge issued an initial decision in January 2014 in favor of the SEC and proposed penalties on the PRC accounting firms including a temporary suspension of their right to practice before the SEC, which did not take effect pending review by the Commissioners of the SEC.
-On February 6, 2015, before a review by the SEC commissioner had taken place, the PRC accounting firms reached a settlement with the SEC whereby the proceedings were stayed.
+On February 6, 2015, before a review by the SEC Commissioner had taken place, the PRC accounting firms reached a settlement with the SEC whereby the proceedings were stayed.
 Under the settlement, the SEC accepts that future requests by the SEC for the production of documents will normally be made to the CSRC.
 The PRC accounting firms will receive requests matching those under Section 106 of the Sarbanes-Oxley Act of 2002, and are required to abide by a detailed set of procedures with respect to such requests, which in substance require them to facilitate production via the CSRC.
-If they fail to meet specified criteria, the SEC retains authority to impose a variety of additional remedial measures on the PRC accounting firms' performance of certain audit work, commencement of a new proceeding against a firm, or in extreme cases the resumption of the recently-stayed proceeding against all four firms.
+If they fail to meet specified criteria, the SEC retains authority to impose a variety of additional remedial measures on the PRC accounting firms depending on the nature of the failure.
+Remedies for any future noncompliance could include, as appropriate, an automatic six-month bar on a single firm's performance of certain audit work, commencement of a new proceeding against a firm, or in extreme cases the resumption of the recently-stayed proceeding against all four firms.
 The SEC also reserves the right to resume those proceedings in circumstances where, notwithstanding the accounting firms' compliance with the procedures in the settlement agreement, the SEC does not receive a production of documents which it considers satisfactory (for example, due to action or inaction by the PRC authorities).